-Who issues Certificate of Origin in China?
+Who issues the Certificate of Origin in China?

-Usually a certificate of origin is issued by the Chamber of Commerce, but the China Council for the Promotion of International Trade (CCPIT) is the China Chamber of Commerce now, therefore CCPIT would issue China Certificate of Origin if the importers do not have any special requirement.
-CCPIT can issue all non-preferential C.O and most preferential C.O (such as FORM A, FORM B, FORM E, FORM F, FORM K but not including FORM P), there is a “CCPIT” logo and stamp on this kind of C.O.
+Usually a certificate of origin is issued by the local Chamber of Commerce, it is CCPIT in China, so CCPIT would issue China Certificate of Origin if the importers do not have any special requirement.
+CCPIT can issue all non-preferential C.O and most preferential C.O (such as FORM A, FORM B, FORM E, FORM F. FORM K but not including FORM P), there is a “CCPIT” logo and stamp on this kind of C.O.

-In addition, China Customs (former CIQ – China Inspection and Quarantine) can also issue certificates of origin in China.
+In addition, China Customs (former CIQ – China Inspection and Quarantine) can also issue certificate of origin in China.
 It can issue all kinds of C.O for many countries, the effect of certificate is the same as CCPIT’s, but it is more authoritative because China Customs is a government department.
-There is no “CHINA CUSTOMS” logo, but it has a stamp on this kind of C.O, the blanket certificate of origin template from China Customs is a little different from CCPIT’s.
-China customs and CCPIT are the only two institutions that can issue China certificate of origin.
-Manufacturers in China can not issue certificates of origin with their stamp, so it is impossible to get a manufacturer’s certificate of origin in China.
+There is no “CHINA CUSTOMS” logo, but it has a stamp on this kind of C.O, the blanket certificate or origin template from China Customs is a little different from CCPIT’s.
+China customs and CCPIT are the only two institutions that can issue Certificate of Origin in China.
+China manufacturers and exporters can not issue C.O with their stamp, so it is impossible to get a manufacturer’s certificate of origin in China.

-How to get Certificate of Origin China
+How to get certificate of Origin China

-You can ask China suppliers to provide certificates of origin, especially under incoterms such as FOB or CIF.
-Most China suppliers will apply for CO as your requirements when preparing documents such as bills of lading, packing list, and commercial invoice.
-It doesn’t cost too much, but remember to check the draft of CO (usually in word format) before making an official China Certificate of Origin.
+You can ask China suppliers to provide C.O, especially under incoterms such as FOB or CIF.
+Most China suppliers would apply for C.O as your requirements when preparing documents such as bills of lading, packing list, and commercial invoice.
+It doesn’t cost too much, but remember to check the draft of C.O (usually in Microsoft Word format) before making an official China Certificate of Origin.
 This is the best way to get Certificate of Origin China.

 If you want to know how to apply for certificate of origin in China, here are two options:

-Option 2: Go to find an agent to apply for China certificate of origin if your company does not have China import & export license, many China agent companies are good at applying for certificate of origin in China, they have import & export license and have registered in CCPIT & China Customs.
+Go to find an agent to apply for China certificate of origin if your company does not have China import & export license, many China agent companies are good at applying for certificate of origin in China, they have import & export license and have registered in CCPIT & China Customs.

-No.1 Column – Exporter: Name and address details of China supplier & exporter, you can write ON BEHALF OF （O/B）after China exporter and then add Hongkong or other countries company name & address details in this column, but you can’t only fill in a non-China company only in this column.
+No.1 Column – Exporter: Name and address details of China supplier & exporter, you can write ON BEHALF OF （O/B）after China exporter and then add Hongkong or other countries company name & address details in this column, but you can’t only fill in non-China company only in this column.

-No.5 Column – For certifying authority use only: No need to write here.
-It is for special use, such as the “CCPIT is CHINA CHAMBER OF INTERNATIONAL COMMERCE” statement for Saudi Arabia, UAE, and Egypt.
+No.5 Column – For certifying authority use only: No need to write here, it is for special use, such as the “CCPIT is CHINA CHAMBER OF INTERNATIONAL COMMERCE” statement for Saudi Arabia, UAE and Egypt.

 No.6 Column – Marks and numbers: We usually write “N/M” for furniture goods, N/M means No Marks.
 You can’t print “MADE IN (NON-CHINA COUNTRIES)” in marks.